Iman J. Williams

 After World War I, African Americans began traveling North to seek a better life full of economic and social equality at the end of Slavery.
 Also known as The Great Migration, over 250,000 African Americans had migrated North.
 Harlem in New York City had become a popular destination for folks to settle down, be free, and be “unapologetically Black”, after years of being silenced.

 Renaissance meaning to “make new”, the Harlem Renaissance (1920s-1930s) was the birth and revival of Black contributions!
 Whether it was in fashion, music, art, or even politics, the goal was for African American artists and activists (persons who push for social change and equity) to regain control over the representation of their culture and their experiences.

 Click the video below to learn more about the Harlem Renaissance

-The following video provides more info on the Harlem Renaissance: BrainPOP
+The following video provides more info on the Harlem Renaissance and the impact it had on society: BrainPOP

 The following video provides more info on the Harlem Renaissance and the Impact on Society

 This playlist was created to amplify the Black artists and their contributions to Western Music.
 This is a living playlist that I will be adding to regularly during my internship with CFK.
 Check back in for new tunes!